wp-plugins/responsive-column-widgets/readme.txt

 [youtube http://www.youtube.com/watch?v=vo36sW7W35Y]

 <h4>Features</h4>
-* **Displays widgets in clolums** - the main feature of this plugin.
+* **Displays widgets in columns** - the main feature of this plugin.
 * **Responsive Design** - when the browser width changes, it automatically adjusts the layout.
 This is for tablet and mobile visitors.
-* **Set Number of Columns per Row** - flexibily set the number of columns in each row.
+* **Set Number of Columns per Row** - flexibly set the number of columns in each row.
-* **Set Number of Columns per Browser Width** - flexibily set the number of columns by browser width.
+* **Set Number of Columns per Browser Width** - flexibly set the number of columns by browser width.
 * **Up to 12 columns** - for example, if you have 24 registered widgets, you can displays 12 items in two rows.
 * **Works in Posts/Pages** - with the shortcode, you can embed the responsive widgets in post and pages.
-* **PHP code and Shortcode** - use them to display the widgtes in theme template or in posts/pages.
+* **PHP code and Shortcode** - use them to display the widgets in theme template or in posts/pages.
 * **Default Sidebars Integration** - The sidebars defined by your theme also can be displayed in columns.
 * **Auto Insert** - The widget box can be embedded automatically without the shortcode.
 * and [more](http://wordpress.org/extend/plugins/responsive-column-widgets/other_notes/).